Shreyam25/WellNest-RAG/README.md

 ## Getting Started

-To get started with WellNest, simply visit the [website link]() and start chatting with the chatbot.
+To get started with WellNest, simply visit the [https://wellnest-rag-chatbot.streamlit.app/]() and start chatting with the chatbot.
 You can ask questions about mental health conditions, treatments, coping strategies, and more.

 ## Technologies Used